-Although some more feminist societies may find issue with the concept of celebrating a “Men’s Day”, in Russia it is not seen as strange, offensive or inappropriate.
-While Russian society can be quite (frustratingly) patriarchal, nonetheless it is widely accepted by both sexes that both men and women have put a lot of work into the prosperity and success of Russia.
-Men, in particular, helped to do so by fighting in the wars, and their military achievements are the reason for this day.
-However, even if the men in one’s life have not been involved in war, it is still seen as polite and important to at least recognize them on February 23rd.
+Although some more feminist societies may take issue with the concept of celebrating a “Men’s Day,” in Russia it is not seen as strange or inappropriate.
+While Russian society can be quite patriarchal, it is widely accepted that both men and women have put a lot of work into the prosperity and success of the country.
+Men, in particular, helped by fighting in the wars, and their military achievements are the reason this day exists.

-Although the day has become a way to celebrate men as a whole, the public celebrations of February 23rd remain centered around Russian soldiers and military achievements.
-Particularly, parades and ceremonies throughout Russia honor soldiers past and present and war veterans; military stories and films are shown on television.
-In this way the holiday is similar to Remembrance Day in Canada and Veterans’ Day in the U.S.
+Although the day has become a way to praise men as a whole, the public celebrations of February 23 remain centered around Russian soldiers and military achievements.
+In particular, parades and ceremonies throughout Russia honor soldiers past and present and war veterans; military stories and films are shown on television—similar to Canada's Remembrance Day and Veterans Day in the U.S.

-Here are the Russian phrases you need to greet an important man in your life on February 23rd
+Learning a few Russian phrases will help you greet an important man in your life on February 23.

 - Happy Men’s Day: "С Днём Мужчин! [s DNYOM muzhCHIN]."